sovrynn/ecdo/0-FOUNDATION-THEORY/geomagnetism/README.md

 - *"Kinetic energy provided by planetary rotation"*
 - *"An internal energy source to drive convective motions within the fluid."*

+### Dynamo Convection Currents [5]

+Convection currents driving geodynamos are created through a combination of basic convection and the rotation of the Earth.

+Upward Convection: Hot, buoyant fluid near the inner core boundary rises toward the outer core boundary.

+Downward Convection: Cooler, denser fluid near the outer core boundary sinks back down toward the inner core boundary.

+Near the equator, convection currents have a more horizontal component, while near the poles, the movement is more vertical due to the geometry of the spherical shell.

 ### Dynamo

 *"A dynamo is an electrical generator that creates direct current using a commutator."* [4]